-Grief support groups are offered throughout the year by the Counseling Center and are designed to enable those undergoing significant loss and leave-taking experiences to help one another deal with grief.
-John Boyle and other members of the Counseling Center staff lead the groups, for which there is no fee.
+Grief support groups are offered throughout the year by the Replogle Center and are designed to enable those undergoing significant loss and leave-taking experiences to help one another deal with grief.
+Replogle Center staff lead the groups, for which there is no fee.